ADOPTED

 Lentil found his way into rescue as an unclaimed stray at a local animal control.
 For an older dog, that is a big change, as he probably lived with the same owner for his whole life.
 The shelter recognized him as a dog who needed another chance and a warm home to retire in, and he came into Pound Dog Rescue’s care.

 At 12yrs old Lentil truly puts into perspective the “age is just a number” adage as this dog has a lot of spring in his step!
-While at home Lentil enjoys following you from room to room and will make a comfy bed out of anything available including a dog bed, piece of paper, couch, a bag or laundry and have a good snooze.
+While at home Lentil enjoys following you from room to room and will make a comfy bed out of anything including a dog bed, piece of paper, couch, a bag or laundry and have a good snooze.
 He loves to drill his face into pillows, blankets and couches.
 He is not destructive indoors and is calm and happy to rest nearby.
 He doesn’t expect or demand physical affection, but is happy to have some gentle pats and scratches.
 As long as he has company, he is relatively quiet indoors.
 He is not bothered by typical household noises like the vacuum, coffee grinder, blender, etc. He jumps up on couches and has no issues with stairs or different types of flooring.

 Outdoors, he enjoys going on long walks and appreciates a brisk pace.
 At the beginning of the walk sometimes he pulls a bit to get going, but settles into a well-mannered walk at your side.
 He is currently walked on a martingale collar to prevent collar-slipping, but he has not been the type to startle at outdoor noises.
 He enjoys sniffing, but also enjoys having a destination in mind and does not linger on the same spot for very long.
 He is not reactive to other dogs or wildlife on walks, and is not bothered by heavier foot or vehicle traffic.
 On walks in the city he is distracted by open doors into shops, and would probably enjoy visiting dog-friendly stores with his forever family, as he always seems in the shopping mood.
 He does also like to say hello to strangers that are passing by if they seem interested in him.
 He does not have any significant mobility issues, but we give him a glucosamine supplement proactively in his older age to help keep him comfortable and spry.
 He can be a little stiff after a walk and a long nap, but warms out of it with a bit of movement.
 He had a thorough exam by his veterinarian and it was determined he has some stiffness in his elbows which isn’t uncommon for a dog of his age, and his joint mobility can be supported long-term by providing additional supplements like omega-3 fatty acids and collagen and discussing any additional medications with your veterinarian.
 He currently walks about once a day for about 30-50 mins without issue, and would probably walk longer with you or enjoy split walks just as much.
 Although his facial features are not as severe as a purebred pug, he is still considered brachycephalic (short-faced) and his new home should be mindful of the amount of exercise he has in hot weather, due to issues of thermoregulation and overheating with short-faced breeds.